canonical/charm-relation-interfaces/interfaces/opensearch_client/v0/README.md

 - Is expected to create an application user inside the opensearch cluster when the requirer provides the `database` field.
 - Is expected to provide `username` and `password` fields when Requirer provides the `database` field.
 - Is expected to provide the `endpoints` field containing all cluster host addresses in a comma-separated list.
-- Is expected to provide the `version` field whenever database charm wants to communicate its database version.
+- Is expected to provide the `version` field describing the installed version of opensearch.

 ### Requirer